 What Are Data Structures & Algorithms?

 We live in the Era of Big Data.
-An enormous amount of data is being generated from internet/social networks, traditional business systems and increasingly from the Internet of Things.
-Humanity is facing myriad challenges of processing, analyzing and interacting with massive amounts of data in real-time.
+An enormous amount of data is being generated from internet/social networks, traditional business systems, and increasingly from the Internet of Things.
+Humanity is facing countless challenges in processing, analyzing, and interacting with massive amounts of data in real time.

 Data Structures is all about structuring/storing data efficiently so that we can easily retrieve it and process it when needed, and Algorithms are certain methods to operate on this data.

 We have algorithms to implement operations like insertion, deletion, updating, sorting, searching, etc. but to apply these algorithms initially data has to be structured properly.

 To quote mathematically: Data Structures + Algorithms = Program

 All operations starting from using abstract data types like list, stack, etc., to implementation of AI, need a prerequisite knowledge of Data Structure.
 DSA is also very helpful while learning any programming language.

 Challenges In Learning DSA